xebia/VisualReview-protractor/README.md

   */
   beforeLaunch: function () {
       // Creates a new run under project name 'myProject', suite 'mySuite'.
-      // Make sure that there's a project with this name before running the test. return vr.initRun('myProject', 'mySuite');
+      // Projects and suites are created on the fly. return vr.initRun('myProject', 'mySuite');
   },